-Core drilling program restarted in the second quarter testing anomalies at greater depths and to the southeast of the mine mineralization (Zeus strike and plunge as well as below Archie target).
-In parallel, the Company plans to further drill test the Santa Anita target while also preparing three new regional target areas to be drill tested: Calera Baja, Anomaly 28, Mariela and Batea.
+A core drilling program restarted in the second quarter testing anomalies at greater depths and to the southeast of the mine mineralization (Zeus strike and plunge as well as below Archie target).
+In parallel, the Company plans to further drill test the Batea, Anomaly 28, and other regional targets.
+The Company has started drilling with two drilling contractors Logan Drilling and Explomin in order to expedite the 2021 drill program and make up for delays experienced in the first half of the year.
+The objective is to execute on this year's budget as well as starting to drill other regional target areas.

-At the El Roble property, the Company is planning to drill test at least 18,000 meters with its ongoing exploration program in 2021.
+The Company is planning to drill test at least 18,000 meters with its ongoing exploration program in 2021.
 In addition, Innevexplo alongside with SRK Canada has been engaged to develop structural interpretation of all El Roble target areas.
-The main objective is to define in more detail our regional targets with the enhanced help of the new Al interpretation technology for all the historic and current data (3D Target Generation).
+The results of the analysis of SRK and Ineevexplo have confirmed the targets generated by El Roble, defining more details to locate the new drilling.